ByteCatch-Games/Textemon-game-/README.md

 `model-repo` has all the potentials to grow further.
 Here are some of the upcoming features planned(not in any order),

 - ✔️ SQLite to save progress.
-- ✔️ Feature Request 2.
+- ✔️ Playsound for effects of sound in battle, picking of pokemon, etc.
 - ✔️ Feature Request 3.
 - ✔️ Feature Request 4.
 - ✔️ Feature Request 5.